-Pizza always sounds good, right?
-Without a doubt, my Almost Cheeseless Eggplant Pizza (with eggplant as the crust!) is the most frequent eggplant recipe I make and I’ve been making it for years now.
+Without a doubt, this Eggplant Pizza Recipe (with eggplant as the crust!) is the most frequent eggplant recipe I make and I’ve been making it for years now.
 Not only is it super delicious, it is beyond easy to prepare.
 In fact, because it is so basic I was hesitant to even share it as a “recipe” for the longest time ever.

 However, I think I have finally come to realize that in most instances the recipes we all often return to again and again are the radically simple ones.
 And eggplant pizza is most definitely that….radically simple.

-With the eggplant pizza recipe below, I substituted pine nut “crumbs” (see notes at the bottom of the recipe below) for a good portion of the cheese, but I didn’t totally eliminate the cheese altogether.
-This little trick will still give you the taste and satisfaction of a cheesy pizza–without all the cheese (wink.)
+If you don’t want to use cheese on your eggplant pizzas, you can substitute pine nut “crumbs” (see notes at the bottom of the recipe below) for the cheese ingredient, but we didn’t totally eliminate the cheese altogether for our recipe.
+Howerver, this little swap trick will still give you delicious taste and satisfaction of a cheesy pizza–without the cheese.

 Oh!
 And cold, leftover eggplant pizza is every bit as delectable as cold, leftover pizza.
 You can also use the leftover eggplant pizza slices to make a insanely good sandwich.